CosmWasm/docs-deprecated/dev-academy/basics/03-cosmos-sdk-cw.md

 - Cosmos SDK is the underlying native application, modules are developed using go.
 - CosmWasm is an engine running on Cosmos SDK.
 Smart contracts are in rust for now.
-- Cosmos SDK native modules are slightly faster compare to smart contracts.
+- Cosmos SDK native modules are slightly faster compared to smart contracts.
-- Smart contracts can be swapped when chain is running, on the other hand for making changes to native modules chain restarts required.
-This process done by validators coordinating on a restart procedure.
+- Smart contracts can be swapped when chain is running, on the other hand for making changes to native modules chain restarts are required.
+This process is done by validators coordinating on a restart procedure.